Types Of Pool Liners (Designs & Pros and Cons)

 Expandable Liners

+An expandable pool liner is a type that can accommodate pools as deep as 72” on the deep end.
+They typically come in varying stock sizes and are typically made out of 20 gauge vinyl.
 They are perfect for fitting Doughboy pools as well as any other pool that might require a more expansive coverage from a vinyl liner.
-Expandable pool liners are a type of overlap liner that come with a 72” wall.
+Expandable designs are a type of overlap liner that come with a 72” wall.

 Because of its extra material, it’s capable of providing coverage for deeper above ground pool types.
-If you have a pool with different depths or levels, an expandable pool liner can still work remarkably well as it allows itself to sit right on top of your pool floor, then extends out to the walls, and whatever excess material you have, you can actually just trim off.
+If you have a pool with different depths or levels, an expandable pool lining can still work remarkably well as it allows itself to sit right on top of your pool floor, then extends out to the walls, and whatever excess material you have, you can actually just trim off.

 Advantages and Limitations Of Expandable Liners